iPhone 17 release date expectations, price estimates, and upgrades

 Welcome to the most comprehensive hub for everything iPhone 17 out there!

-Dear PhoneArena readers, my wish is for you to have at your disposal all of the available information – be it leaks, credible rumors, or just my educated (or wild) guesses – for the 2025 iPhone.
+Dear PhoneArena readers, my wish is for you to have at your disposal all of the available information – be it early leaks, credible rumors, or just my educated (or wild) guesses – about the 2025 iPhone.

-I realize the iPhone 17 unveiling is more than a year ahead in time, but if you get the picture clear enough, you'll be able to make an informed decision, like:
+I realize the iPhone 17 unveiling is a year ahead in time, but if you get the picture clear enough months ahead, you'll be able to make an informed decision, like:

 In essence, apart from discussing what the tech world holds for tomorrow (something that's always fun to do), I want to save you some hard-earned money.
 Enough with the motivational speech part, though.

-The iPhone 17 might turn out to be the most important series of Apple phones in a long time.
+The iPhone 17 could easily turn out to be the most important series of Apple phones in a long time.

-With the iPhone 17, we might get a whole galaxy of cutting-edge technology, neat features, and excellent Apple experience.
+With the iPhone 17, we are supposed to get a whole galaxy of cutting-edge technology, neat features, and excellent Apple experience.

-Or, if you desire beautiful, sleek phones above all, I can't imagine you'll pass by the possible iPhone 17 Slim\Ultra\Air without taking a second to check it out.
+Or, if you desire beautiful, sleek phones above all, I can't imagine you'll pass by the possible iPhone 17 Slim/Ultra/Air without taking a second to check it out.
+It's going to be super-thin and elegant.

-Next year, we're about to witness how Apple will most probably ditch the Plus model and instead replace it with an ultra-thin smartphone that's going to get one of the three following monikers:
+Next year, we're about to witness how Apple ditches the Plus model and instead replaces it with the aforementioned ultra-thin smartphone that's going to get one of the three following monikers:

 Whatever the name, the discussed device could be as thin as ~5mm, which is pretty respectable.

-Overall, the iPhone 17 line should get pretty thin bezels, bright and big displays, and exciting enough haptics to make a street cat purr.
+Overall, the iPhone 17 models should get pretty thin bezels, bright and big displays, and exciting enough haptics to make a street cat purr.

 Scroll down and find out!

-The current champion – iPhone 16, as intriguing as it may seem right now, may not be everyone's weapon of choice.
+Apple's current iPhone 16, as intriguing as it may seem right now, may not be everyone's weapon of choice.

-So, if for whatever reason you feel like the iPhone 16 just doesn't quite cut it for you and your needs – and there isn't a shortage of such reasons – and you're interested in the iPhone 17, be sure to bookmark this page.
+So, if for whatever reason you feel like it just doesn't quite cut it for you – and there isn't a shortage of reasons to think so – you're looking at the iPhone 17.
+Be sure to bookmark this page.
 We'll update it regularly with credible leaks, rumors and insider information that will roll out (first) gradually (then suddenly) in the months to come.

 Let's head off to 2025 and see what it'll bring in terms of iPhone goodness!